 It is very important to follow your insulin regimen exactly.
 Ask your doctor ahead of time what you should do if you miss a dose of insulin.

 Store all unopened insulin products in the refrigerator.
 Opened insulin aspart vials and prefilled pens may be stored in the refrigerator or at room temperature.
 Opened insulin aspart cartridges can only be stored at room temperature and should not be refrigerated.
-Throw away all insulin aspart in use after 28 days, even if there is insulin left.
-Also throw away all insulin products after the expiration date on the package.
+Throw away all insulin products after the expiration date on the package, or after the specified number of days after it has been opened or kept at room temperature, whichever date is earlier.
 Do not freeze and do not use insulin that has been frozen.

 Protect insulin from light and heat.
 Do not store in the bathroom.
 Keep all medications away from children and pets.